Jareechang/c-basics/README.md

 Apparently, in c program, you can't catch catch '\b' from standard in as it is connected to the interactive device (serial terminal or console window).

+**Chars in C**

+In C, a char is the "smallest addressable unit of machine that can contain basic character set.
+It is an integer type."

+Char is equivalent to "one-byte-long integer", so they can hold values between [0, 255].

+To convert a digit's character set to the digit value itself, you can rely on the property of the character sets that digits are always stored sequentially and increasingly and just subtract by '0' (ASCII eqv - 48).